Sports in Tamil Nadu

 Sports are a significant part of life in Tamil Nadu, with the southern Indian state emerging as the sports capital of the Indian subcontinent.
-The inhabitants of Tamil Nadu enjoy participating in sports both originating from their homeland and sports born abroad.
+The inhabitants of Tamil Nadu enjoy participating in sports both originating from their homeland and other sports from abroad.
 This article details these sports, both traditional and modern, that are commonly played in Tamil Nadu.

 Traditional sports

 Silambam

-Silambam is a weapon-based Indian martial art originating in Tamil Nadu incorporating both offensive and defensive techniques.
-Though many weapons are used, the main focus is on the bamboo staff.
+Silambam is a weapon-based Indian martial art originating in Tamil Nadu that incorporates both offensive and defensive techniques.
+Though many weapons are used, the main focus is the bamboo staff.
 It has existed since the Sangam Literature Era.
 It is the oldest martial arts practice from South India.
 The World Silambam Association is the official international body for the sport.